Brain2998/LBKX/README.md

 # LBKX
-Client for location-based encryption key exchange
+Android client for location-based encryption key exchange based on trusted third party.\
+Protocol description can be founded in the article: https://bit.ly/2JpewPW